Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 Social Buzz can leverage this information to better understand their audience optimize their content strategy  and to drive growth on their platform.
-Based on the valuable insights obtained from this ad-hoc analysis, Social Buzz should consider partnering with Accenture to expand this analysis on a larger scale for real-time understanding of the business and to deliver even more value
+Based on the valuable insights obtained from this ad-hoc analysis, Social Buzz should consider partnering with Accenture to expand this analysis on a larger scale for real-time understanding of the business and to deliver even more value.